th317erd/cmded/README.md

 If an `@usage` key is specified in a scope or sub scope of the `help`, then it will be use to show the `Usage: ` title of the help output.

+### `@title`

+If an `@title` key is specified in a scope or sub scope of the `help`, then it will be shown directly under the `Usage: ` at the top of the help.
+This should describe what the command or sub-command does.
+If not provided for a sub-command, this will just fallback to some sane default, showing the user how to invoke the sub-command.

 ### `@examples`

 An `@examples` key, with a value that is an array of strings, will show a list of examples at the end of your help output.